sarvesh2003/Environmental-Air-Quality-Tracker/README.md

 # Air-Pollution-Indicator

-Provide air quality index of the location based on its latitude and longitude.
+- Provide air quality index of the location based on its latitude and longitude.
-Also provides the concentration of various pollutants in that region and 3 useful tips to improve air quality in that region
+- It also provides the concentration of various pollutants in that region
+- It provides 3 unique tips to improve air quality in that region based on the AQI in that region